mckayc/task-donegeon/README.md

 3.  **Create local directories for persistent storage:**
     ```bash
     mkdir uploads
-    mkdir backups
+    mkdir db
     # Ensure folders have correct permissions for the container user (UID 1000)
-    sudo chown -R 1000:1000 ./uploads ./backups
+    sudo chown -R 1000:1000 ./uploads ./db
     ```
 4.  **Build and Run:**
     ```bash
     docker-compose up --build -d
     ```
     The app will be at `http://localhost:3002`.
-Your database, uploaded files, and server-side backups will be persistent in the `./backend/data.db`, `./uploads`, and `./backups` folders on your host machine.
+Your database, uploaded files, and server-side backups will be persistent in the `./db`, and `./uploads` folders on your host machine.

 ### Option 3: Portainer Deployment
 1. In Portainer, go to **Stacks** > **+ Add stack**.